-How to Master The Weekend in Style
+How to Master the Weekend in Style with the Nat Note

 We all know that girl who has the right look for every occasion, can pull together a last minute shindig on a dime, and always finds the best gifts (wrapped to perfection of course!)
 Meet: Natalie Steen- lawyer, mother and creator of The Nat Note.
 Natalie’s weekly newsletters have inspired us on many festive looks, vacation attire and party planning home goods.
 If you haven’t signed up already, waste no time: your inbox will thank you.
 This week we tapped Natalie to help us create a well-styled weekend at home...